Tanaka, Yankees top Keuchel, Astros 5-0 for 3-2 lead in ALCS

 Despite beautiful weather in the Bronx, the Astros didn't take batting practice on the field.
 If they were hoping that might help their slumping hitters reset, it didn't.

+''One swing and we'll be back where we need to be,'' Bregman said. ''We're going home.
+We've got to fight back.''

-The highest-scoring team in the majors this season, Houston batted .153 through the first four games of the series and fared no better against Tanaka.
+The highest-scoring team in the majors this season, Houston is batting .147 in the series and Tanaka is a major reason.
 The normally reserved right-hander from Japan, who can opt out of his $155 million contract this winter, has been at the top of his game in October and showed rare emotion on the mound during this one.

+Tanaka later spun around and shouted in excitement after striking out struggling table-setters George Springer and Josh Reddick with two on to end the fifth.

+''I love it.
+Those are the best guys.
+To see that, it gets me fired up again,'' Frazier said. ''He's been doing it all postseason.
+Just dominant, man.
+You see him out there, he talks to himself, he does all this crazy stuff and the next thing you know the ball just disappears on batters.''

-Tanaka received treatment on his leg between starts after being struck by Reddick's liner in Game 1, but showed no ill effects.
-Keeping the ball down with his slider and splitter, he struck out eight and walked one.
+Keeping the ball down with his slider and splitter, Tanaka struck out eight and walked one.
+Tommy Kahnle tossed two innings to finish the four-hitter.

 MISTER OCTOBER